kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 ## Get the configuration URL with a token

 Get the configuration URL with a token which allows you to get Kyma CSR configuration and URLs in Kyma required to connect your external solution to a created Remote Environment.
+After successful request for token the CR status is updated with token details.
+Each token is valid for 5 minutes, after that time the CR is deleted.
 Follow this steps to get it using the CLI:

 - Create `CustomResource` of kind `TokenRequest`